Jump to accessibility statement Skip to content

 Attending university has often been associated with leaving home for student accommodation in a new city, which can make staying at home to attend college a preferable option.
 However, there are more options than ever to tailor your university experience to best suit you.

-You can choose to stay home for university, such as if you’re local to Sunderland which can save you money on accommodation costs by allowing you to commute instead.
-Furthermore, you also don’t have to study full-time if this doesn’t work with your prior commitments, as flexibility in study options is a crucial advantage of attending university.
+You can choose to live at home for university, which can save you money on accommodation costs.
+In Sunderland, we have a guide on how you can commute to our university.
+Furthermore, you also don’t have to study full-time if this doesn’t work with your prior commitments.
 Universities offer part-time courses and distance learning courses, allowing you to balance your studies with work or other commitments.
-Additionally, many universities provide Integrated Foundation Year (IFY) courses to help you transition into degree courses.
+Additionally, at Sunderland we offer Integrated Foundation Year (IFY) courses to help you transition into degree courses.

-You can also fully immerse yourself in university life through choosing to stay in university accommodation.
+You can also fully immerse yourself by choosing to stay in student accommodation.
 For many, university is a huge step towards independence, confidence, making lifelong friends and learning those all-important transferable skills that employers value.
 The north-east is also one of the most affordable places to live in the UK, meaning our students can get the most out of their degrees.
 Read more about the cost of living in Sunderland.

 Students enjoying fish and chips at the beach